chenlinyang/alg-mcp/README_en.md

 ## Getting Started

-**Algorithmic Learning Graybeard - Stars Lighting,enabling intelligent querying based on the RAG+MCP dual-engine architecture.**
+**Algorithmic Learning Graybeard - Stars Lighting, enabling intelligent querying based on the RAG+MCP dual-engine architecture.**

 *Building upon the foundation of Large Language Models (LLMs) and leveraging the MCP Server's capabilities in database data fusion and semantic indexing, we establish a dual-engine architecture with synergistic RAG-MCP collaboration.
 Through intelligent syntax parsing and query mapping, this system achieves precise conversion from natural language to structured queries, ultimately forming a closed-loop technical framework.
 It can be used to assist enterprises/teams in technical research and development, product design, etc.*